abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Color-shading cyclic group](../03_monoid/cyclic_shading.svg)

-In both cases the monoid would be cyclic.
+In both cases, the monoid would be cyclic.

 <!--
 {%endif%}